 In 2016, Wake County voters approved a referendum to collect a 1⁄2-Cent sales tax and other vehicle registration fees for the purposes of supporting public transportation.
-A portion of these funds is allocated to the MPO for expenses related to administering the Wake Transit Plan and associated program activities.
-The remainder of the funds allocated to the MPO are associated with special projects, plans or studies associated with Wake Transit implementation.
+These funds are allocated to the MPO for expenses related to administering the Wake Transit Plan and associated program activities.
+The MPO is the lead agency responsible for updating the Wake Transit Vision Plan, and delivering the website interactive dashboard, both of which are currently under development and should be complete by the end of FY 2021.
+The MPO will also serve as lead agency for conducting a Major Investment Study to evaluate alternatives for a BRT service from Research Triangle Park to Clayton.
+This study will look at extending the Wake Transit BRT lines already under development to reach these additional locales.